WOMEN’S STARS PROGRAM

 SUMMER SPACE & SCIENCE CAMP

-Are you a Hawaii high school girl who is interested in space exploration, astronomy or other STEM (Science, Technology, Engineering, Math) fields?
+Are you a Hawaiʻi high school girl who is interested in space exploration, astronomy or other STEM (Science, Technology, Engineering, Math) fields?
 Does the possibility of working in one of these areas pique your interest?
-If so, we’ve got a great opportunity for you.
-Join PISCES next summer for the Women’s STARS (STEM Aerospace Research Scholars) Program.
-STARS is a week-long space and science camp designed to expose you to a variety of STEM fields and the women who work in them.
-Find inspiration, meet like-minded peers and get encouragement from leading women in STEM.
+If so, we’ve got a great opportunity for you!
+Join us for the Women’s STARS (STEM Aerospace Research Scholars) Program—a summer space and science camp designed to expose you to a variety of STEM fields and the women who work in them.
+Find inspiration, meet like-minded peers and get encouragement from leading women in STEM!

 - Hawaii Science & Technology Museum